Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Why It’s Important to Know Both Front-End and Back-End Skills

-Even though you’ll probably end up choosing between front-end or back-end in your career, there are many benefits to having both skill sets.
+Even though you’ll probably choose between front-end or back-end in your career, there are many benefits to having both skill sets.
 In the Fullstack Academy full-time and part-time immersive programs, students begin to master HTML5, advanced CSS, and modern technologies like React on the front-end and Node.js and APIs on the back-end.
 Because Fullstack Academy focuses on one programming language—JavaScript—as opposed to focusing on multiple, its programs uniquely prepare students to work seamlessly in both realms.

 Up Next: Choosing a Program or Bootcamp